corda/samples/whistleblower/README.md

 # Flow Triggering using CordaService and TrackBy

-CordaService is started during initiation of any Node.
+- CordaService is started during initiation of any Node.
 In this example, BlowWhistleStateObserver.kt is compiled and ran.
-Any methods that you would like to run during the node initiation, you can put it inside the ```init``` block.
-In this example, we are setting up an Vault update listener, which will initiate an AutoDirectFlow when there is a new whistle-blowing message sent to the SurveyMonkey.
+- Any methods that you would like to run during the node initiation, you can put it inside the ```init``` block.
+In this example, we are setting up an Vault update listener(line#30), which will initiate an AutoDirectFlow when there is a new whistle-blowing message sent to the SurveyMonkey.